 Before starting the house-hunting process, it’s helpful to know where you stand, credit-wise.
-You can get two free credit scores, updated monthly on Credit.com, in order to help you know if you need to take time to build your credit, or if you’re generally in a good range to begin the process.
+You can get two free credit scores, updated every 14 days on Credit.com, in order to help you know if you need to take time to build your credit, or if you’re generally in a good range to begin the process.
 It’s also a good idea to know how much house you can afford so you can target your search for a home you’re better able to afford.

 The best possible way for a borrower to prevent surprises in the mortgage loan process is to make sure every detail is accounted for.
 Disclose every material fact in its entirety.
 Even the simplest, smallest detail could cause issues down the road if not discussed and supported.
 Let the loan officer with whom you’re working take an overly accurate loan application, and provide them with all supporting documentation and explanations they need so they can give you the options.
 Taking the time and due diligence in planning your mortgage loan needs on the front end cannot only make the mortgage loan process so much easier, but it can also save you time and money through closing.

 - Why You Should Check Your Credit Before Buying a Home

 - How to Find & Choose a Mortgage Lender

 - How to Get a Loan Fully Approved